zengapay/guzzle-retry-middleware/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-This is a [Guzzle v6+](http://guzzlephp.org) middleware library that implements automatic retry of requests when HTTP servers respond with `503` or `429` status codes.
+This is a [Guzzle v6+](http://guzzlephp.org) middleware library that implements automatic retry of requests when HTTP servers respond with status codes other than `200`, `201`, `202`.
 It can also be configured to retry requests that timeout.

 If a server supplies a [Retry-After header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After),